monday-consulting/fsm-maven-plugin/README.md

 ## Plugin Configuration

-* You have to configure the plugin with an config.xml, the prototype.xml and a target.
+* You have to configure the plugin with an prototype.xml, the config.xml and a target.
 * Your plugin configuration should look like this:

 ```